CollinsU99/configure-ad/README.md

 <img src="https://i.imgur.com/8IQmy0o.png" height="80%" width="80%" alt="img"/>
 </p>

-We will create another asministrative account that's tied to us as an individual, and then we will log out and log back in using the new administrative account.
+We will create another asministrative account that's tied to us as an individual, and then we will log out and log back in using the new administrative account (jane_admin).

 Click "_ADMINS", right-click on the empty space, click "New" > "User".